Debt-to-Income Ratio: What It Is & How Lenders Use It

 |---|---|---|---|

-The traditional “28/36 rule” states that housing costs should not exceed 28% of gross income and total debt should not exceed 36%.
-However, many lenders approve loans at higher DTIs, especially with strong compensating factors like a high credit score or large down payment.
+The traditional “28/36 rule” says housing costs should stay below 28% of gross income and all debt should stay below 36%.
+But this is a guideline, not a hard rule — many lenders approve at higher ratios, especially with strong credit scores or large down payments.

 | DTI Range | Assessment | Loan Impact |